Beaches

 Costa Blanca

-Located near Valencia, Costa Blanca generally draws northern European in search of the sun.
-The sand is white and the water turquoise.
-Chances are you are in for a sunny vacation if you choose Costa Blanca as the rainfall here is very low.
+Located near Valencia, Costa Blanca generally draws northern Europeans, mostly Germans and Scandinavians in search of the sun.
+Beaches here are best known for their party atmosphere – techno music pumping from the bars and packed-to-the-brim beach restaurants are a common sight here.
+Chances are you are in for a sunny beach vacation if you choose Costa Blanca as there is not much in terms of culture and history to experience in this area.

 The most popular resorts are Benidorm and Alicante.